Topics on this page:

-Unless a lease provides otherwise, there is an implied covenant or warranty by the landlord that the tenant is entitled to "quiet enjoyment" of the premises.
+In a lease, there is an implied promise by the landlord that the tenant is entitled to "quiet enjoyment" of the premises.
 The law calls this promise a covenant of quiet enjoyment.
-Maryland Courts have held that even where the disruption to tenant's quiet enjoyment is caused not by the landlord but by another tenant, the disruption may be attributable to the landlord because the landlord could take action (such as notification and, if necessary, eviction) against the offending tenant.
+Maryland Courts have held that even where the disruption to tenant's quiet enjoyment is caused by another tenant, the disruption may be attributable to the landlord because the landlord could take action to stop the offending tenant.

-When the landlord fails to correct or terminate the disturbance, and the disturbance seriously interferes with the tenant's use and enjoyment of the leased premises, the tenant is justified in abandoning the premises.
-Tenant who leaves under these conditions will have no further obligation to pay rent.
+When the landlord fails to correct a disturbance, and the disturbance seriously interferes with the tenant's use and enjoyment of the leased premises, the tenant is justified in abandoning the premises.
+A tenant who leaves under these conditions will have no further obligation to pay rent.
 In the eyes of the law, the landlord has breached the covenant of quiet enjoyment and has "constructively evicted" the tenant.
-According to Black’s Law Dictionary, constructive eviction means “a landlord’s act of making premises unfit for occupancy, often with the result that the tenant is compelled to leave.”
-Landlord may be required to compensate tenant for moving expenses, attorney's fees, and other expenses resulting from the constructive eviction.
-(The Court of Special Appeals case is Bocchini v.
-Gorn Management Co., 69 Md.
-App.1 (1986).)
+According to Black’s Law Dictionary, constructive eviction means “a landlord’s act of making premises unfit for occupancy, often with the result that the tenant is compelled to leave.” the landlord may be required to compensate tenant for moving expenses, attorney's fees, and other expenses resulting from the constructive eviction.

 Note: The facts in Bocchini v.
 Gorn mentioned above, were that the landlord knew about the problem and failed to take action against a tenant who persisted over a period of several months in making very disturbing noises and also threatened the complaining tenant after she asked him to modify his behavior and after she asked the landlord for help.
 The court stated that these facts constituted a breach of the covenant of quiet enjoyment and supported the tenant's claim that she had been constructively evicted.

-A tenant who finds that his use and enjoyment of the premises are seriously impaired by the landlord or by another tenant, should communicate the problem to the landlord in writing, give the landlord reasonable opportunity to resolve the situation, and have witnesses to the situation, if possible.
+A tenant who finds that his use and enjoyment of the premises are seriously impaired by the landlord or by another tenant, should: